KSP-KOS/KOS/doc/source/commands/flight/pilot.rst

     lets go of the controls.

-    RP-1 Special Case:  If using the RP-1 mod, and flying a "sounding rocket" where the avionics controls are insuficcient to steer but are good enough to ignite engines, then ``lock throttle`` does not work to activate those engines, but this suffix can do it.
+    RP-1 Special Case:  If using the RP-1 mod, and flying a "sounding rocket" where the avionics controls are insufficient to steer but are good enough to ignite engines, then ``lock throttle`` does not work to activate those engines, but this suffix can do it.
 RP-1 actively suppresses the normal ability for an autopilot to control the throttle